11 Weird Garden Facts

 - Yes Sir, I Can Boogie…

 Some plants respond to sound.
-Vibrations such as those caused by music and voices can positively impact plant growth.
+Vibrations like those caused by music and voices can positively impact plant growth.
 Now, where did we put those Savage Garden albums?

 - Bug Life

-Estimate suggest there are more microorganisms in a single teaspoon of soil than humans on the entire planet.
+Estimates suggest there are more microorganisms in a single teaspoon of soil, than humans on the entire planet.
 Those microbes do the important job of filling your soil with nutrients, allowing plants to grow.

 - Gnome Place Like Home

 In 1913 the Royal Chelsea Flower Show banned gnomes.
-Having been introduced to England by Sir Charles Isham in 1847 from Germany the ban was briefly lifted for the 2013 centenary show and there have even been (light-hearted) gnome protests.
+They were introduced to England by Sir Charles Isham in 1847 after seeing them in Germany.
+Over the years light-hearted gnome protests have taken place, then in 2013 the the ban was briefly lifted for the 2013 centenary show.